-At the start of the company, the following tasks must be carried out:
+When your company is formed the following tasks must be carried out:

-- reporting the company's registration to various authorities (local municipality, statistical office, tax authority, social security office, chamber of commerce) - risk assessment questionnaire: the authority issues this questionnaire to find out the risk level involved with a new business (it is similar to a simple business plan) and if the company is deemed 'high-risk', it may be required to submit extra reports during the first year - preventive inspection: most foreign-owned companies are inspected by the tax authority in the first couple of months of their existence, where it is checked that the company is real, is reachable at the registered address, and has a certified local accountant
+- Reporting the company's registration to various authorities (local municipality, statistical office, tax authority, social security office, Chamber of Commerce.) - Risk assessment questionnaire: the authority issues this questionnaire to find out the risk level involved with a new business (it is similar to a simple business plan.)
+If the company is deemed 'high-risk', then it may be required to submit additional reports during the first year. - Preventive inspection: most foreign-owned companies are inspected by the tax authority in the first couple of months of their existence.
+The main objective is to verify if the company is real, reachable at the registered address and has a certified local accountant.